 The welcome bonus on this card isn’t available to those who currently have any Hyatt credit card, or have received the new cardmember bonus on any Hyatt credit card in the past 24 months.

 You’re not eligible for this card if you have the previous version of the Hyatt credit card.
 If that’s the case, you should be able to call Chase and product change to this card.
-Whether or not that’s worth it is a different story, though.
+Note that in January 2021, everyone with the old Hyatt Card will automatically have their card converted to the World of Hyatt Card.

 Chase’s 5/24 Rule

 Chase has what’s known as the 5/24 rule.
 This means that if you’ve opened five or more new card accounts in the past 24 months you typically won’t be approved for this card.
-So if you do apply for this card, make sure you’re under that limit.
+If you do apply for this card, make sure you’re under that limit.

 The World of Hyatt Credit Card has a $95 annual fee, and it isn’t waived for the first year.
 You can add additional cardmembers to your account at no extra cost.